Cartmel: History

-Hospitality and Tourism
+Hospitality and tourism

-Tourism has grown in the village since the middle of the twentieth century.
+Tourism has grown in the village since the middle of the 20th century.
 In 1923 Cartmel Priory Gatehouse became a museum for the Priory, and was used for exhibitions and meetings, before being presented to the National Trust in 1946.
 By 2011 it was mainly in private residential use, although the Great Room is opened to the public on several days a year.
 The Priory itself is still the local parish church, but is open to visitors outside of service times.

-Cartmel Racecourse dates back to at least the nineteenth century, but grew in popularity when it became a National Hunt course after the Second World War.
-It started to attract major professionals in the 1960s, and now hosts popular meetings two or three times a year, with its biggest meeting traditionally in Whit Week.
+Cartmel Racecourse dates back to at least the 19th century, but grew in popularity when it became a National Hunt course after the Second World War.
+It started to attract major professionals in the 1960s, and now hosts nine meetings a year between May and August, the biggest traditionally in Whit Week.